masonlonoff/Backtesting_Strategies/README.md

 3. Mean Reversion
 4. Simple Moving Averages

 Each notebook consists of each independent strategy.
-Each notebook also contains performance metrics, parameter optimization, parameter optimizatio based on perfomance metrics, and result visualizations.
+Each notebook also contains performance metrics, parameter optimization, parameter optimization based on perfomance metrics, and result visualizations.